Know What To Look For In A Volunteer Program

 - Location is Key

 - Talk to a Past Volunteer

 This is something I didn't even consider when I was looking at ways I could go abroad (all I cared about was jumping on a plane and having an adventure), but looking back ...
 I have to say this is huge.
 Seriously.

 If you're going to participate in a travel program, support is really what you're paying for aren't you?
 If you don't care about having a support system then you really could just travel on your own and do it as cheap as you want.
 But, I'm glad I went with a program.
-One of my fellow volunteers got really sick while we were volunteering in China and I needed to help her see a doctor.
-I was so grateful that there was a local Chinese Coordinator as part of our volunteer program (International Language Programs or ILP) who I could call for help.
+One of my fellow volunteers got really sick while we were volunteering in Asia and I needed to help her see a doctor.
+I was so grateful that there was a local Coordinator as part of our volunteer program (International Language Programs or ILP) who I could call for help.
 She drove us to the medical clinic, got us in right away, translated what was wrong and what the doctor recommended, helped us get the right medication, and drove us back home.

 There's a million unexpected things that could happen.
 If you're going to pay the big bucks to work with a program, make sure you get what you paid for.